 One additional problem of the xz alignment is that four bytes are not enough; the IA64 filter has an alignment of 16 bytes.
 Alignment is a property of each filter that can only be managed by the archiver, not a property of the whole compressed stream.
 Even the xz format specification acknowledges that alignment of input data is the job of the archiver, not of the compressor.

 If you want to create a compressed file and then append some data to it, for example a cryptographically secure hash, xz won't allow you to do so.
 The xz format specification forbids the appending of data to a file, except what it defines as 'stream padding'.
-In addition to telling you what you can't do with your files, defining stream padding makes xz show inconsistent behavior with respect to trailing data.
+Defining stream padding makes xz show inconsistent behavior with respect to trailing data.
 Xz accepts the addition of any multiple of 4 null bytes to a file.
 But if the number of null bytes appended is not a multiple of 4, or if any of the bytes is non-null, then the decoder must indicate an error.

 A format that reports as corrupt the only surviving copy of an important file just because cp had a glitch and appended some garbage at the end of the file is not well suited for long-term archiving.
 The worst thing is that the xz format specification does not offer any compliant way of ignoring such trailing data.
 Once a xz file gets any trailing data appended, it must be manually removed to make the file compliant again.